 "Topper Jones takes us on a dangerous ride from the beaches of LA to the streets of DC through the unlikely partnership of Thad Hanlon and Bri de la Guerra.
 The conspiracies these sleuths uncover remind us that our lives on Earth are delicately balanced.
 Prepare to read into the wee small hours." —Dorothy Allred Solomon, author In My Father’s House; Predators, Prey, and Other Kinfolk; and Finding Karen

-“All That Glisters was fast-paced and jam-packed with action.
+“All That Glisters is fast-paced and jam-packed with action.
 Topper Jones took me on a roller coaster ride of murder, mystery, and politics.
 I just kept turning the pages, eager to know what would happen next.” —Alma Boucher

 “If you’re looking for a crazy, thriller/mystery to keep you going, pick up All That Glisters.
 Topper Jones’ debut novel is one wild ride.” —Craig Kingsman, mystery writer

 “Topper Jones kept me on my toes from the first page.
-All That Glisters is an epic from the outset.” — Antoinette Wessels
+All That Glisters is an epic from the outset.” —Antoinette Wessels

 Book Excerpt